VLSI-Learnings/Digital-VLSI/Verilog/data_types.md

 * An underscore (_) character can be used in an integer or a real constant freely; they are ignored in the number itself.
 They can be used to improve readability; the only restriction is that the underscore character cannot be the first character.
 * A number in base format notation is always an unsigned number.
-* If the size specified is larger than the no of bits for the constant, the number is padded to the left with O's except for the case where the leftmost bit is a x or a z, in which a x or a z respectively is used to pad to the left.
+* If the size specified is larger than the no of bits for the constant, the number is padded to the left with 0's except for the case where the leftmost bit is a x or a z, in which a x or a z respectively is used to pad to the left.
-  * For example,
+  * For example:
-10'b10 Padded with 0 to the left, 0000000010
+    10'b10 padded with 0 to the left, 0000000010
     10'bx0x1 Paddedwith x to the left, xxxxxxx0x1
 * If the size specified is smaller, then the leftmost bits are appropriately truncated.

 **Data Types:**